 The later practice of the Creek Indian groups included the domestication of mulch animals that included the oxen and cattle of the times.
 A very defining aspect of the domestication was the strong wild strains that were evident in the very animals, which helped them fight off disease rather successfully.

 The practice of using decorative headgear was also dominant and more so when the ceremonies and rituals were being carried out.
 There were distinct styles or clothing items that were used to lay out the standing of the individual in the Indian groups.

-Relationship of the Muscogee with the early settlers
+Relationship of the Muscogee with the Early Settlers

 As did happen, the influences of the European settlers kept shifting before getting to take on strong defining characteristics with time.
 This saw the changing influences in the country with the French, the Dutch and the English establishing and losing control over their areas periodically.

 With the Muscogee, it was possible for them to integrate with the foreigners easily as they had more or less a settled life which as in sync with the practices followed by the early Europeans as well.
 It was the Creek Indian tribes that were labeled as being civilized at an early stage of the resettlement programs.

 Religion was something that the European settlers used to control the indigenous tribes of the Americas.
 That most of the local groups of Indians did not practice a theist faith helped the settlers to exert considerable influences in quick time.

-A brief study of the Indian Removal Act 1830
+A Brief Study of the Indian Removal Act 1830

 The Indian Removal Act of 1830 which was passed into law by President Andrew Jackson was a turning point in the manner native and indigenous people, and tribes of the United States got to be handled.
 It sought to give institutional sanction to the view that the Indian communities needed to be seen differently and as of lesser ability.

-The good intention of the Act of 1830 was to segregate out the Indian tribes and to restrict their activities to confined spaces as the reservations.
-There were advantages for those tribals who voluntarily brought themselves to give up the ancient territories and be compensated by the provision of land in the newly established settlements.
+The intention of the Act of 1830 was to segregate out the Indian tribes and to restrict their activities to confined spaces as the reservations.
+There were advantages promised to those nations who voluntarily gave up the ancient territories and agreed to be compensated by the provision of land in the newly established settlements.

-How European settlers changed the Indian way of life
+How European Settlers Changed the Indian Way of Life

-There were broad changes taking place in the society of the times in America which could be effectively be traced to the European influence.
+There were broad changes taking place in the society of the times in America, which could be effectively be traced to the European influence.
 This happened in all spheres of activities including health, lifestyles and even the religious beliefs.

 Religion: As opposed to the European concept of a god that controlled everything, the Indian people had spirits for every occasion and need.
-The idea of a singular force simply did not exist nor the worship of a single thought.
+The idea of a singular force simply did not exist, nor the worship of a single thought.

 Most European settlers used religion conveniently to further their aim of controlling the indigenous people that were living in the ancient land.
 That most European township of the days had a tremendous Christian background only contributed to the faster evangelization of the Indian people.
 It was just that being Christian was considered progressive and civilized and not otherwise.

 Health: Before the arrival of the European settlers, a large number of diseases like smallpox did not have a presence in the native people.
 The changing lifestyles as with the more significant contact with another culture brought disease and illnesses to the native Indians.

 The Muscogee was influenced by the new materials like cotton cloth and indeed the clothes styled by the settling Europeans.
 Interestingly, the close collaboration of the tribal people as workers and aides to the European powers only hastened the adoption of the new modes of dressing.

 As opposed to a more industrialized setting of the present day society, the older cultures depended more on agriculture.
-Thus it soon became evident that it was only possible to prosper if there were large tracts of lands to cultivate.
+Thus, it soon became evident that it was only possible to prosper if there were large tracts of lands to cultivate.